"Abortion is an essential component of women's health care" --- American College of Obstetrics and Gynecology

-The moment the U.S. Supreme Court handed down its opinion in Dobbs --- the case in which five of the Court's six right-wing Radicals in Robes voted to completely overturn Roe v.
-Wade (1973) --- it resurrected a cruel and grotesque division between States that had not existed since the end of the American Civil War.
+Last year, we explained how the infamous Dobbs decision to completely overturn the U.S. Supreme Court's landmark decision in Roe v.
+Wade (1973) "resurrected a cruel and grotesque division between States that had not existed since the end of the American Civil War."